godotengine/godot-docs/classes/class_webrtcpeerconnection.rst

 :ref:`SignalingState<enum_WebRTCPeerConnection_SignalingState>` **get_signaling_state** **(** **)** |const|

-Returns the :ref:`SignalingState<enum_WebRTCPeerConnection_SignalingState>` on the local end of the connection while connecting or reconnecting to another peer.
+Returns the signaling state on the local end of the connection while connecting or reconnecting to another peer.

 .. rst-class:: classref-item-separator